The Vanishing (1993 film): Plot

-In a short series of flashbacks, the build-up to the crime is shown: when Diane was in the gas station purchasing drinks for herself and Jeff, she asks Barney for a favor.
-She then compliments a bracelet that Barney is wearing, which was given to him by his daughter.
-Barney lies to Diane and claims to sell them, and then invites her to his car so she can buy one herself.
+In flashbacks, the build-up to the crime is shown: when Diane was in the gas station purchasing drinks, she compliments a bracelet that Barney is wearing.
+He claims to sell them and invites her to his car so she can buy one.
 In his car, Barney uses chloroform to subdue and kidnap her.
-Then Jeff is taken to the gas station where Diane went missing, and is told that if he drinks a cup of coffee which has been drugged, he will discover her fate by experiencing it.
-He does, and wakes up to find he has been buried alive in a coffin.
+Then Jeff is taken to the gas station where Diane went missing and is told that if he drinks a cup of drugged coffee, he will discover her fate by experiencing it.
+He does and wakes up buried in a coffin.

-Rita calls home and listens to the changed outgoing message on the answering machine, which had incidentally recorded Barney's voice when he first confronted Jeff.
-Realizing that Jeff is in danger, she talks with the next door neighbor who witnessed the attack.
-She learns of Barney's identity and goes to his home and meets his daughter Denise.
-Not knowing the circumstances and on her way to meet a boy, Denise rides with Rita and gives her directions to her father's cabin.
-When Rita arrives, a violent fight ensues with Barney eventually gaining the upper hand.
-Barney offers Rita the same deal that he offers Jeff, but Rita outsmarts him.
-She lies to Barney and tells him that she has kidnapped Denise.
-She gets Barney to drink drugged coffee, but does not realize the drug takes 15 minutes to take effect.
+Rita calls home and listens to the changed outgoing message on the answering machine, which had incidentally recorded Barney's voice when he confronted Jeff.
+Realizing that Jeff is in danger, she talks with a neighbor who witnessed the attack.
+She learns of Barney's identity, goes to his home, and meets his daughter Denise.
+Not knowing the circumstances, Denise rides with Rita and gives her directions to her father's cabin.
+When Rita arrives, a violent fight ensues with Barney gaining the upper hand.
+He offers Rita the same deal that he offers Jeff, but Rita lies that she has kidnapped Denise.
+She gets Barney to drink drugged coffee but does not realize that the drug takes 15 minutes to take effect.
 She goes in search of Jeff and finds a fresh mound of dirt.
-Believing that he has been buried alive, she digs him out, but is thwarted at the last minute by Barney.
+She digs him out but is thwarted at the last minute by Barney.
 Jeff climbs out of the grave, kills Barney with the shovel, and embraces Rita.
 He sees another grave and finally accepts Diane's death.
 Jeff and Rita reunite as a couple and sell the story as a novel to a publishing company.